Fortmakezthis/Thinking-Sand/README.md

 Crap I forgot to mention this reworks CC: Tweaked recipes lmao-

 Update: All Create recipes are gone!
-Just gotta add more items so I don't need to use Create and Mekanism items.
+Just gotta add more items so I don't need to use Create items.

-...
+Motherboards are now craftable!
+The crafting recipe isn't finished, I need to add more components.
+I also need to add the sheets and stuff, I added sulfur already.

-And also gotta make mobos craftable...
+You now need the power of the sun for photolithography.

 # Installation: